 The College

-Grow 19 is based at The East Malling Community Centre.
-We share a site with a day nursery, Sure Start Centre and café.
-Various other community initiatives are also based on the site, from exercise classes to Citizens’ Advice signposting events and even a community cinema.
+Grow 19 is based at the East Malling Community Centre, where we share a site with a day nursery, the Kent Family Hub, and a café.
+The centre also hosts a range of other community initiatives, including exercise classes, Citizens Advice signposting events, and even a community cinema.

 On the Grow 19 site, learners benefit from access to: